-We provides sophisticated legal and business advice to change makers, developers, investors, nonprofits and entrepreneurs that develop innovative strategies to impact communities.
+We provide sophisticated legal and business advice to change makers, developers, investors, nonprofits and entrepreneurs that develop innovative strategies to impact communities.

 The focus of the firm—to drive capital investment and economic development to disadvantaged communities—is deeply personal.
 Dionne grew up in a working-class family in Philadelphia and saw the ways that neighborhoods with limited resources struggle to provide the goods and services necessary for residents to maintain a basic standard of living.
 Early on, she set out to become a force for change.